sanketika-labs/beckn-schema/becknv2-schema/api-specs/discover-api-design.md

 ### 2. Response Field Resolution

-Response fields are determined by the `searchResponse` section in schema-settings.json:
+Response fields are determined by the `searchResponse` section in schema-context.jsonld:

 ```json
 "searchResponse": {